nate-russell/Jungle/README.md

 * Develop Web Frontend for viewing benchmarking results interactively on github pages (Big Project)
 * Add basic MANOVA to full factorial tests with temporal autocorrelation.

+#### Warnings
+* Any test cases that involve randomization should have controllable seeds.
+If you don't have fixed seeds then PRNG might be responsible for variability in results in addition to runtime environments.
+* Might be more, ill keep looking for shortcomings

 # How it works
 There are 2 halves of this repo.
 In the util directory, there are classes for profiling, testing and reporting.
 These enable the automation of **evaluation** and **reporting** for classes found in the code directory.
 The code directory has classes and tests for implementations of data structures, algorithms, design patterns, etc.